-The site is underlain by a bedrock of chalk in the form of the Seaford Chalk formation and the Newhaven Chalk formation.
-Both formations are expected to permit high amounts of infiltration.
+The site is underlain by a bedrock of chalk in the form of the Seaford Chalk formation.
+It is expected to permit high amounts of infiltration.
 Superficial deposits of Alluvium are also present at this site, these are also expected to be freely draining.
-The underlying soils are loamy and clayey floodplain soils with naturally high groundwater which are also expected to be freely draining.
+The underlying soils are loamy and clayey floodplain soils which are also expected to have a naturally high water table.

 Based on the data available the water table at the site could be mobile, translating to a moderate risk of groundwater flooding.
 More data is required at the planning stage to confirm this.
-However, given the site's location directly adjacent to a river, groundwater flooding is likely to be heavily correlated with fluvial flooding.
+However, given the site's location adjacent to a river, groundwater flooding is likely to be heavily correlated with fluvial flooding.